Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 Overseen at, (Impulse Embedded 2019)

+Node RED is amalgamated through using 'blocks of Javascript based software code, called nodes', overseen at, (Impulse Embedded 2019).
+Moreover this amalgamation reduces risk for software development exposure, It can be run on MacOS, Windows, and Linux in which makes Node RED very versatile

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*